pip-services/pip-services-docs/content/en/python/commons/reflect/type_descriptor.md

 ### Description

-The TypeDescriptor class allows you to examine a descriptor by comparing two different descriptors.
+The TypeDescriptor class allows you to examine a descriptor by comparing it to other descriptors.
 It also allows you to get a string representation of the descriptor and to transform a string into a descriptor object.

 Important points